Current Climate Warming Trend, Expected Impacts & What Can Be Done?

 There appears to be a small percentage of the world that is trying to do something about this problem but most are not.
-As a result, even the growth of renewable energy is significant, the total global carbon emissions will likely continue to grow.
-For example, the world is making considerable progress on developing an implementing new clean technologies but greenhouse gas levels in the atmosphere continue to rise due to many factors including:
+As a result, even the growth of renewable energy is significant; the total global carbon emissions will likely continue to grow.
+For example, the world is making considerable progress on developing and implementing new clean technologies but greenhouse gas levels in the atmosphere continue to rise due to many factors including:

 - Large scale implementation of new technologies requiring large amounts of power such as data centers and blockchain systems (such as bitcoin).

 - Large scale deforestation in many areas of the world including the amazon (Amazon is on the brink of turning into a carbon source, study warns 2021).

 - Increased forest fires in many areas like the arctic.